-Verse 9, (Now this, "He ascended" what does it mean but that He also first descended into the lower parts of the earth?
-He who descended is also the One who ascended far above all the heavens, that He might fill all things.)
-Here's Jesus' itinerary between His death and resurrection - what His Spirit did in those 3 days...

-He first "descended into the lower parts of the earth."

-Lower than the valley - lower than the crust - lower than the mantle - lower than the core... lower spiritually, takes you to Hades.
-And Luke 16 describes this place.
+Verse 9, 4:9 (Now this, "He ascended" what does it mean but that He also first descended into the lower parts of the earth?
+4:10 He who descended is also the One who ascended far above all the heavens, that He might fill all things.)
+Here was Jesus' itinerary between His death and resurrection - what His Spirit did for those three days.
+He first 4:9 "descended into the lower parts of the earth."
+Lower than the valley - the earth's crust - its mantle - even the earth's core... lower spiritually, takes you to Hades.
+And Luke 16 describes this place...

 Hades was a duplex.
-It was divided into two sides - a good side and bad side - separated by a huge gulf.
+It was divided into two sides - a pleasant side and torturous side - separated by a huge gulf.
 Those who died believing God's promises went to Paradise.
 Unbelievers went to the place of torment.

-In the OT, before the work of Christ on the cross the door into the presence of God was closed.
-The blood sacrifices covered man's sin, but didn't erase them.

-Hades served as the holding tank for heaven, until Jesus, the Lamb of God, came and offered the sacrifice to end all sacrifices - sin's permanent solution.
+In the OT, before Jesus died on the cross the door to God's presence was closed.
+Animal sacrifices covered man's sin, but they didn't erased them.
+Thus, Hades served as a holding tank for heaven; until Jesus, the Lamb of God, would come and offer the sacrifice to end all sacrifices - sin's permanent solution.

-As soon as Jesus conquered sin, He descended to Hades, and gathered up all the OT believers who had trusted in God's salvation.
-They became His captives.

-General Jesus then led these captives into the halls of heaven...
-And to His followers left on earth, He has given gifts - spiritual gifts - to build up His church.
+And as soon as Jesus conquered sin, He descended to Hades to gather up all the OT believers who had trusted in God's salvation.
+They became the Savior's captives.
+General Jesus led these those captives into the halls of heaven...
+And to His followers left on earth, He gave gifts - spiritual gifts - to build up His church.

-Today, when a believer dies, he no longer goes to the Hades - he or she follows Jesus straight into God's presence.
-As Paul said to the Corinthians, "To be absent from the body, and to be present with the Lord."
+Thus today, when a believer dies, he no longer goes to Hades.
+He or she follows Jesus straight into God's presence.
+As Paul said to the Corinthians, 2 Corinthians 5:8 "To be absent from the body, and to be present with the Lord."

-And Jesus is still giving spiritual gifts.
-Four of these spiritual gifts are people with unique spiritual callings...
+And Jesus still gives spiritual gifts to His Church, four of which are actually people with unique callings...

-"And He Himself gave some to be apostles..."
-The original twelve had a unique calling, but there were other apostles.
-The word means, "sent out one."

-I believe a missionary who crosses cultures with the Gospel - or breaks new ground and plants churches where there were none - can be called an apostle.
+Ephesians 4:11 "And He Himself gave some to be apostles..."
+The original twelve apostles had a one-of-a-kind calling, but there were others.
+The word 4:11 "apostle" means, "sent out one."
+A missionary who crosses cultures with the Gospel - or breaks new ground and plants churches where there were none - can be called an 4:11 "apostle."

-There are "some prophets..."
+There are also 4:11 "some prophets..."
 These are people God uses to give special instruction at special times.

-Paul also mentions, "some evangelists..."
-This is a person effective at leading sinners to Jesus.
-We're all called to be a witness, but some are evangelists.
+Then Paul mentions, 4:11 "some evangelists..."
+This is a person effective at leading people to Jesus.
+We're all called to be a witness, but some folks are evangelists.

-"And some pastors and teachers..."
-The word "pastor" is Latin for "shepherd."
-And pastor is a spiritual shepherd who nurtures and cares for God's flock.
+4:11 "And some pastors and teachers..."
+The word 4:11 "pastor" is Latin for "shepherd."
+And a pastor is a spiritual shepherd who nurtures and cares for God's flock.
+Shepherds retrieve strays, mend bruises, protect the sheep from wild animals, and find suitable pasture.

-Shepherds retrieve strays, and mend bruises, and protect the sheep from wild animals, and find suitable pasture.
-His most important job is to feed the sheep.
+A shepherd's most important job is to feed the sheep.
 Which means a pastor must also be a gifted teacher.
-That's why "pastors and teachers" go hand in hand.
+That's why 4:11 "pastors and teachers" go together.